TatianaTylosky/mentor-material/mentor-field-guide.md

 ---

 ##Chapter 5
 ####Mentor FAQ’s

-Below, find some of the most common questions we get from mentors.
+Here are some of the most common questions we get from mentors.
 Don’t see your question here?
-Email us or find us on Slack!
-We will get back to you ASAP.
+Email us or find us on slack!
+We’ll get back to you ASAP.

 **The course uses one tool, I usually use another, is that ok?**

 Yes.
 Part of being a mentor is sharing your best practices, workflows and tools with students.
-If want to introduce a tool you believe will serve your student’s long term goal, please share it with them, especially if it is a free resource.
-(And be patient helping them set it up.)
+If want to introduce a tool you believe will serve your student’s long term goal, please share it with them (and be patient helping them set it up).

 **My student wants to skip this week's session.**

+Nope.
 Use all of your power to make the meeting happen.
-As the course work gets tougher, and life gets busier, engagement with mentors becomes more essential for students.
-Not having completed work or understanding everything are both used by students as reasons to skip mentor sessions.
+As the course work gets tougher and life intervenes it gets tempting to skip sessions.
+Sometimes students think it’s a waste of time to meet if they haven’t made progress, but the opposite is true.
 Ask them to commit to meeting for only 10 minutes even if they have no material prepared.
-Treat the time like a sprint meeting.

 10 Minute Activities:
-share a best practice
+Share a best practice
-introduce developer tools
+Introduce developer tools
-start the next project together example example example (requires no preparation)
+Start the next project together
+Chat about tools or the news

 **My student didn't do any work this week.
 At all.**

 See “My student wants to skip this week’s session.”

-**My student is continually missing sessions.**
+**My student missed a couple sessions.**

-One common area of confusion is what to do when a student fails to attend sessions.
-(It happens, we all have students stand us up.)
+Ok, so your student missed your first session, or they missed two in a row.
+It happens.
 Here is what to do:

-Log the missed session in your mentor panel (make a note if you know why) Do your best to connect with the student and see if you two can reschedule within the week If your student is radio-silent for a full week send another note, this time cc support@thinkful.com Support will contact student (keeping you cc'd)
+1. Log the missed session in your [mentor panel](thinkful.com/patel/mentor_panel) and make a note if you know why
+2. Do your best to connect with the student and see if you two can reschedule within the week
-If support does not hear back within the week they will withdraw your student One week later the system will remove this student from your list of active students making way for a new student eager to learn with you!

-Our mighty support team is here for you and your students!
-Be sure to direct your students here if they need help with enrollment status, extensions, certificates, etc. We’ll follow up with them to see if there’s anything we can do to better support them meet their commitment and goals.
+3. Email support@thinkful.com so we can ping them as well

+Support will be sure to copy you on emails with the student.
+Sometimes people just disappear; if we never hear back we’ll go ahead and remove them from your calendar.

+**My student is behind pace**
+Thinkful courses are self paced, so students can’t _truly_ get behind pace.
+That said, most students want to finish the course in a few months and it’s good to hold them accountable to those goals.
+If a student falls behind the pacing goals they set for themselves be honest with them about their pace and motivate them to put in the hours each week to get back on top.

 **What should I do if a student wants to go way off the curriculum?**

 Hmmm.
 It depends.
-From our experience, the course material is foundational for building more advanced skills.
-The concepts that students often want to cover outside of the curriculum usually require a strong grasp of curriculum content if they wish to excel.
+From our experience, the courses cover the foundations for building more advanced skills.
+Understanding concepts outside of the curriculum usually takes a strong grasp of curriculum content.

-Students don’t want to replace curriculum content, they want to supplement it.
+If you have a motivated student who wants to cover the course material and then extend to cover other topics, that’s great.
+But don’t let them skip past the basic stuff if they don’t understand it and get mired down in more complex topics.

-If students persist, assess where the students are at.
-If they have a strong grasp of the concept to engage the side project, feel free to do it.
-If they haven’t gained the necessary foundational skills to accomplish their project ideas — walk them through exactly why veering away from the curriculum is a bad idea.
+For students like that, it’s great to challenge them to complete a project and show you that they have the chops for advanced work.
+If they can’t do the easy stuff, walk them through exactly why veering away from the curriculum is a bad idea.

 **I won’t be able to attend this week’s session**

-Life happens (even to the best of us!), and there may be sessions you are simply unable to attend.
-When this happens, please connect with your student and try to reschedule for another time *that same week*.
-If you expect to be absent for more than a week, or cannot reschedule with your student, please contact support@thinkful.com for help.
+Life happens (even to the best of us!), and there may be sessions you simply can’t attend.
+When this happens, connect with your student and try to reschedule for another time *that same week*.
+If you expect to be absent for more than a week, or cannot reschedule with your student, email support@thinkful.com and we can either line up another mentor to cover or adjust your student’s enrollment period.

-If you are planning a vacation please let us know at least two weeks in advance so we can make plans too!
+If you are planning a vacation please let us know at least two weeks in advance so we can make plans for your students too!

 **What do I invoice you for exactly?**

-We estimate about an hour/per week/per student, 45 mins in session + 15mins dedicated to completing session records and corresponding with students.
+We estimate about an hour per week for each student, 45 minutes in session + 15 minutes dedicated to completing session records and corresponding with students.
 That said, we are more interested in successful student outcomes than a few extra minutes on an invoice.
-As long as you feel like your student is respecting your time and any communication boundaries you've set with them, we are happy for you to work with them and bill us for the time.* Send invoices to invoices@thinkful.com.
+As long as you feel like your student is respecting your time and any communication boundaries you've set with them, you’re welcome to work with them and bill us for the time.* Send invoices to invoices@thinkful.com.

 *If this starts to look like a different product model where your student sees you as “on-call” or you’re providing multiple sessions per week, let us know.
 Remind your student to attend office hours and leverage the student community for support as well!
 ---

 ##Conclusion

-Like our students, Thinkful Mentors must have curiosity, enthusiasm and grit to learn to refine their own expertise along the way.
+Like our students, we have curiosity, enthusiasm and grit.
+We learn to refine our own expertise along the way.
 We hope this experience will enrich your career.
 Thinkful may not be your last job, but we want to make it the one you're most proud of.
 We also want it to be the most engaging one you have today.

 BE IN TOUCH.
 We are happy to hear from you with any question, comment or concern.

-Keep an eye open for opportunities to grow beyond mentorship at Thinkful.
-Mentors have grown to become major contributors in the following areas: office hours blog posts programming guides in-person events curriculum development community building

 <!---
 ##Appendix
 ####Useful Resources for Mentors
+Link to all survey responses
 Below, find some tools our mentors already use and love.
 Please feel free to explore these resources and use those you find helpful.
-Or better yet make a PULL REQUEST about your favorite resource and we will publish it for the group!
+Or better yet make a PULL REQUEST to tell the community about your favorite trick or technique.
+We will publish(push?) it for the group!

-Thinkful Mentor Pro Tips!
-Share yours here today!
-Link to all survey responses
+**Tools**
 Can't live without madeye.io
 http://www.codeshare.io/
 repl.it

+**Words of Wisdom**

 I try to make my students feel as though I am on their team, working together to find the solution in the code.